ashrafulislam65/green-earth/README.md

 #### 1) What is the difference between var, let, and const?

+---
+ans1:
+var is function scope and let and constant in block scope . let value is changeable in block scope but const is not change able.
+---

 #### 2) What is the difference between map(), forEach(), and filter()?
+---
+Ans:

+mao()  return New array with transformed elements forEach() returns undefined filter()returns	New array with filtered elements
+---

 #### 3) What are arrow functions in ES6?
+---

+Ans3:
+Arrow functions provide a shorter syntax and don't have their own this, arguments, super, or new.target.
+---

 #### 4) How does destructuring assignment work in ES6?

+---
+Ans4:
+Destructuring allows extracting values from arrays or properties from objects into distinct variables.
+---

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?

+---
+Ans5:
+Template literals provide an easy way to create strings with embedded expressions and multi-line strings.
+---

 ## ⚙️ Functionalities